 A student must pass a final examination by dates announced each semester or summer term in the Graduate and Professional School Calendar (https://grad.tamu.edu/knowledge-center/dates-and-deadlines/ dates-and-deadlines/).
+The Graduate and Professional School must be notified in writing of any cancellation.
 To be eligible to take the final examination, a student's GPA must be at least 3.000 for courses on the degree plan and for all courses completed at Texas A&M which are eligible to be applied to a graduate degree, and there must be no unabsolved grades of D, F or U for any course listed on the degree plan.
 To absolve a deficient grade, the student must repeat the course at Texas A&M University and achieve a grade of C or better.
 All coursework on the degree plan must have been completed with the exception of those hours for which the student is registered.
-For thesis-option students, an approved thesis proposal must be on file in the Graduate and Professional School according to published deadlines prior to the final examination or submission of the request for exemption from the final examination.
+Additionally, all English Language Proficiency requirements must be satisfied prior to scheduling the examination.
+If applicable, an approved thesis proposal must be on file in the Graduate and Professional School according to published deadlines.